Starbucks is Creating a 'Digital Third Place,' Complete with NFTs

 Starbucks is in the midst of a wider “Reinvention Plan” that’s touching ever lever from automation to worker compensation to store design.

-But a key tenet through is the shift in how Starbucks’ base engages with the brand.
+But a key tenet across the shift in how Starbucks’ base engages with the brand.
 And much of that is leaning digital.

 Drive-thru, mobile order and pay, and delivery accounted for 72 percent of Starbucks’ Q3 domestic revenues, a number that rose 9 percent systemwide to a quarterly record of $8.2 billion.